This page will be updated as new details are available. Thanks for your support, flexibility and understanding.

 Will food service be available?

 Yes.
 Food and beverages will be available for purchase at UPMC Park.
 We expect that some prior menu items, specials, and packaging options may not be available for part or all of the 2021 season.
 We anticipate the use of more products in fully enclosed containers.
-Condiment stands will be retired in favor of packaged condiments, and buffet offerings are likely to be replaced by pre-portioned meals.
-We strongly encourage the use of credit card payments.
+Condiment stands will be retired in favor of packaged condiments, and buffet offerings have been replaced by pre-packaged or employee-served meals.

 Will I be required to provide proof of vaccination?

-At this time, Major League Baseball does not intend to require testing, temperature checks, or proof of vaccination before entering a Minor League ballpark.
+Major League Baseball does not require testing, temperature checks, or proof of vaccination before entering a Minor League ballpark.

 Will bags be permitted?